Subliminal channel

 In cryptography, subliminal channels are covert channels that can be used to communicate secretly in normal looking communication over an insecure channel.
 Subliminal channels in digital signature crypto systems were found in 1984 by Gustavus Simmons.

 Simmons describes how the "Prisoners' Problem" can be solved through parameter substitution in digital signature algorithms.
-(Note that Simmons' Prisoners' Problem is not the same as the Prisoner's Dilemma.)

 Signature algorithms like ElGamal and DSA have parameters which must be set with random information.
 He shows how one can make use of these parameters to send a message subliminally.
 Because the algorithm's signature creation procedure is unchanged, the signature remains verifiable and indistinguishable from a normal signature.
 Therefore, it is hard to detect if the subliminal channel is used.